- Korean Drinking Culture starts in College.

 Rule #3 No empty glasses

 There should be no empty glasses on the table.
-If you see a glass empty you should pour them another drink.
+If you see a glass empty, you should pour them another drink.
 Therefore those that don’t want to drink should leave their glass half empty.
 Only if a glass is empty should alcohol be poured.

-Rule #4: Don’t pour your own drink
+Rule #4: Don’t pour yourself a drink